oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Scores with Same Version per Product
 <multiple-scores-with-same-version-per-product>
-For each item in `$.vulnerabilities` it MUST be tested that the same Product ID is not a member of more than one CVSS vector with the same version and same source.
+For each item in `$.vulnerabilities` it SHALL be tested that the same Product ID is not a member of more than one CVSS vector with the same version and same source.